 Will your sales organization go far if your customers can’t trust you?
 Probably not.
-The same goes for your people and recruiting efforts – trust is everything.
+The same goes for your people and sales recruiting efforts – trust is everything.
 That’s why trust-building transparency always wins the interview process and the battle for top talent.

 Transparency has gravity.
 By being upfront and honest with candidates, the right people can’t help but feel drawn to you.
 That means holding no secrets during the interview process and being transparent with the good, the bad, and everything in between.